Chief Executive and Executive Board

 Nick is the Executive Director of Strategy and Philanthropy at Cancer Research UK, where he is responsible for developing the organisation’s long-term strategy and leads the Philanthropy directorate – a strategic growth priority for the charity.

-Nick has been a member of the Executive Board for seven years, and has also held roles as Executive Director, International Partnerships; Interim Executive Director of Policy & Information, and as Director of Strategy.
+Nick has been a member of the Executive Board for eight years, and has also held roles as Executive Director, International Partnerships; Interim Executive Director of Policy and Information, and as Director of Strategy.

 Prior to Cancer Research UK, Nick spent 10 years as a management consultant at The Boston Consulting Group, Braxton Associates and Deloitte where he supported clients in the pharmaceutical and healthcare sectors on strategy, organisation and change projects.
 He has a Masters in Manufacturing Engineering from the University of Cambridge, and an MBA from INSEAD business school.